0xMordecai/docker-by-example/Docker-monitoring/cheatsheet.md

 • `Container memory usage`: This metric will provide the amount of memory used by the Docker container, and you can set memory limits according to the usage.

 • `Container swap`: This metric will tell what containers were using the swap instead of the RAM.
 It will help us identify memory-hungry containers.

+• `Container disk I/O`: This is an important metric and will help us understand containers' disk profiles.
+Spikes can indicate a disk bottleneck, or you might want to revisit your storage driver configuration.

+• `Container network metrics`: This metric will tell us how much network bandwidth the containers are using and help us understand traffic patterns.
+You can use these to detect an unexpected network spike or a denial of service attack.